 Dear friends in Christ,

-(Scriptures are taken from the NKJV, unless stated differently.)
+(Ps: Scripture is taken from the NKJV unless stated differently.)